9/11: Press for Truth: Reception

 The film was reviewed by New Zealand news site Scoop.co.nz, The New American, The Stanford Daily, Santa Maria Sun, The Hartford Courant, Slant Magazine, The Indianapolis Star, NUVO, The Albuquerque Tribune, Polish magazine Przekrój, and Glenn Erickson from DVD Talk.

 Nowosielski and Duffy later produced the documentary Who is Rich Blee, deducing the identities of several CIA agents inside the Bin Laden Issue Station in the years immediately before 2001.
-Before publication, the CIA threatened them under the Intelligence Identities Protection Act.
+Before publication, the CIA allegedly "threatened" them under the Intelligence Identities Protection Act.
 Their documentary was posted with the names redacted.
 But they claim their webmaster accidentally posted some emails that contained the identities.